canfar/canfarproc/manager/CANFAR-CSV1-FLOW.md

 - **cadc_cert**
-	- wrapper for getCert
+	- tries to create a CADC proxy cert in many ways.

 - **canfar_condor_user_stats**
-	- runs as a cronjob to extract stats from condor_history
+	- runs as a cronjob to extract stats from rolling `condor_history`

 - **canfar_list_quotas**
 	- gens csv cores, id, gigs (disk usage), ram name of canfar projects

 - **canfar_project_stats**
-	- cronjob which creates stats for openstack, loops throught projects and rungs "openstack usage show"
+	- aimed to be run as a cron job which creates stats for openstack, loops throught projects and runs `openstack usage show`

 - **canfar_update_default_image**
 	- perpares canfar default snapshots and shares them with all projects...